Light/Dark

 634If a monk is insolent and negligent,

-Concerned only with externals,
+concerned only with externals,

-Do not become fulfilled.
+do not become fulfilled.

 635They disregard what should be done,

-And do what shouldn’t be done.
+and do what should not be done.

 For the insolent and the negligent,

-Their defilements only grow.
+their defilements only grow.

 636Those that have properly undertaken

-Constant mindfulness of the body,
+constant mindfulness of the body,

-But consistently do what should be done.
+but always do what should be done.

-Mindful and clearly aware,
+Mindful and aware,

-Their defilements come to an end.
+their defilements come to an end.

-637Go on the straight path that has been taught —
+637The straight path has been explained—

-Urge yourself on,
+Urge yourself on

 638When my energy was over-exerted,